 Guidance is the use of machine vision to report the position and orientation of components.
 There may be many reasons for booting.
 First, the machine vision system can locate the position and orientation of the component, compare the component with the specified tolerances, and ensure that the component is at the correct angle to verify that the component is assembled correctly.

 Then, the guidance can be used to report the position and orientation of the component in 2D or 3D space to the robot or machine controller, allowing the robot to position the component or machine in order to align the component.
-Machine vision guidance can achieve much higher speed and accuracy than manual positioning in many tasks, such as placing components on pallets or picking components from pallets; packaging components on conveyor belts; position and align the components to assemble them with other parts; place the component on the work shelf; or remove the component from the box.
+Machine vision guidance can achieve much higher speed and accuracy than manual positioning in many tasks, such as placing components on pallets or picking components from pallets; packaging components on conveyor belts; positioning and aligning the components to assemble them with other parts; place the component on the work shelf, or remove the component from the box.

 4. The role and function of guidance